 3. Early risers

-Ant and Dec arrive on site at about 2.30am every morning (Australian time) to do any voice-over work required.
+Ant and Dec - or this year, Holly and Dec - arrive on site at about 2.30am Australian time every morning to do any voiceover work required.
 Then they talk through the script, watch the VTs and go to make-up before travelling to the studio ready for the live show to start at 7am.

 4. Celebrity secrets

 Where possible, members of the production team chaperone the celebrities all the way from the UK to Australia.
-Once they’ve arrived at the various hotels, they’re on lockdown before entering the camp and won’t meet each other until they’re actually on camera.
+Once they’ve arrived at the various hotels, they’re on lockdown before they enter the camp and won’t meet each other until they’re actually on camera.

 They’re allowed to make one call home before their mobiles and laptops are confiscated.
 The wardrobe department also make last-minute adjustments as apparently most celebrities insist they’re a size 10...